wangmj1127/rango_tests/README.md

 # Rango Tests for WAD2 and ITECH

-You can run this tests as:
+You can run these tests as:

 `python manage.py test rango.tests_chapter3`